 There are special risks associated with bonds, financial derivatives instruments, participation notes, structured products and other investments traded on over-the-counter (OTC) markets.
 In general, there is less governmental regulation and supervision of transactions in the OTC markets (in which many different kinds of financial derivatives instruments and structured products are generally traded) than of transactions entered into on organized exchanges.
 In addition, many of the protections afforded to participants on some organized exchanges, such as the performance guarantee of an exchange clearing house, may not be available in connection with transactions carried out on OTC markets.
 Therefore, a Sub-Fund entering into OTC transactions will be subject to the risk that its direct counterparty will not perform its obligations under the transactions and that a Sub-Fund will sustain losses.
 The relevant Sub-Fund will only enter into transactions with counterparties in accordance with the counterparty policy and may seek to reduce counterparty exposure through the receipt of collateral in accordance with the counterparty policy.
-Both counterparty policy and collateral policy" within the "Fund Restrictions" section.
+Both counterparty policy and collateral policy are set out in sub-section "5.
+Counterparty policy and collateral policy" within the "Fund Restrictions" section.